chef/automate/components/docs-chef-io/content/automate/ha_inplace_migration.md

 {{< /warning >}}

-This page explains the In-Place migration of A2HA to Automate HA.
+This page explains the in-place migration of A2HA to Automate HA.
 This migration involves the following steps:

 ## Prerequisites